All ingredients are individually packaged, but our central facility

 Heat 1 tsp. olive oil in a medium non-stick pan over medium-high heat.

 Add corn, half the black beans, taco seasoning, and a pinch of salt.
-Stir occasionally, 3-5 minutes.
+Stir occasionally until heated through, 3-5 minutes.

 Roll the Enchiladas

 Pour ¼ cup enchilada sauce (reserve remaining for topping enchiladas) into prepared casserole dish, coating the bottom.
-(Use a dish large enough to fit six rolled tortillas.)
+For best results, use a dish large enough to fit six rolled tortillas.

 Place one tortilla on a clean work surface.
 Add ⅓ cup filling to tortilla, tightly roll up, and place in casserole dish, seam-side down.

 Repeat for remaining five tortillas.

 Don't overfill tortillas.
-Make sure ends overlap and have a chance to seal while baking.
+Ends should overlap to seal while baking.

 Assemble the Enchiladas

 Place any leftover filling around enchiladas or serve on the side.

-Pour remaining enchilada sauce over enchiladas and top with cheese.
+Pour remaining enchilada sauce over tortillas and top with cheese.

 Bake Enchiladas and Finish Dish